p-dimi/api-endpoint-for-database-requests/README.md

 ## The Database

+The database in question is a small sample of a database of clicks and impressions, with the columns: date, channel, country, os, impressions, clicks, installs, spend, revenue.

 The database resides in the database folder, under the name clicksinfo_db.sqlite3.
+It is also stored as the original CSV in the same folder.
+When loaded, it is loaded from the sqlite3 db file, so the CSV file can be disregarded.
 The database is already loaded.
 However, if you wish to re-load the database, you can do so by first flushing it:

 **Flushing the Database**